documentcloud/documentcloud/app/views/help/publishing.markdown

 Click on any document to open it.
 If you've previously published the document on your website, we should have automatically detected its URL, and it will open at that URL.
 If the document is public but has not yet been published, it will open on DocumentCloud.org.
 If you're sure that you've published a document but it still opens on DocumentCloud.org, open the "Edit" menu, click "Published URL", and manually set the URL at which the document has been published.

-Still have questions about publishing documents?
+Still have questions about publishing and embedding?
 Don't hesitate to [contact us][].

 [Embed Menu]: /images/help/embed_menu.png
 [Embed Note Menu]: /images/help/embed_note_menu.png